jundalisay/superb/content/en/research/hume/essays/part-3/9-suicide.md

 ---
 title: "Suicide"
-heading: "Essay 9, Part 3"
+heading: "Essay 9"
 description: "The Three arguments for the immortality of the soul"
 image: /covers/essays.jpg
-date: "2020-03-10"
-linkb: "/research/hume/essays/part-3/9-suicide"
-linkbtext: "Suicide"
-linkb: "/research/hume/essays/part-3/10-immortality-of-the-soul"
-linkftext: "Immortality-of-the-soul"
+weight: 20
+author: David Hume
+icon: /avatars/hume.png
 ---

 Philosophy is the sovereign antidote to superstition and false religion.
 Plain good-sense and the practice of the world can serve most purposes of life, but are ineffective against them.<!-- All other remedies against that pestilent distemper are vain, or, at least, uncertain.  -->